Why is Learning Road Sign Shapes and Colors Important?

 Road Signs Test

 All road sign shapes and colors appear on our free online test for U.S. Road Signs.
-You can start your road sign practice test here: US Road sign test
+You can take road sign practice test focused on just shapes and colors here: U.S. Road Signs – Shapes and Colors Quiz

 This blog post has another short road sign test: Road Sign Shapes Test for Your Permit